Algebraic traversable wormholes: Traversable wormholes

 where $p_{+}$ is the null momentum for the $O_{1,2}$ while $Q_{-}$ is acting on the $O^{'}_{1,2}$ operators (the operators performing the double trace deformation) with basis $\ket{q_{-}}$.
+In particular, $C$ is found to be non zero, which implies the effect of a unitary operation on CFT 2 is recorded on CFT 1.
+Since physical operations an experimenter would do are implemented by a unitary operation, this implies a causal connection between the two CFT's.

-The essential input in getting this result is the explicit scatterings computations of terms that appear, which is equivalent to the eikonal resummation of gravitational exchanges\cite{Kabat:1992tb,Verlinde:1991iu,tHooft:1987vrq,Amati:1987uf}.
-We have,
+The essential input in getting this result is the explicit scattering computations of terms that appear in the correlator, which is equivalent to the eikonal resummation of gravitational exchanges\cite{Kabat:1992tb,Verlinde:1991iu,tHooft:1987vrq,Amati:1987uf}.
+That is, the correlator like $\langle O_{1}O_{1}^{'}O_{2}^{'}O_{2}\rangle$ with the particular time ordering discussed above can be approximated by the integral over the momenta of the momentum wave functions for the particle created by each of the single trace operators multiplied by the phase factor,